 California Dance Company is not liable for any injuries or other damage experienced at the studio or in any other location where performances or appearances may be held.
 Students must have their own health insurance in the event that treatment becomes necessary for any reason.

 We ask that students not leave a class at any time without direct permission from the teacher.

-NO CELL PHONES are allowed inside the classrooms.
+CELL PHONES are not permitted inside the classrooms.

 Late students who arrive within 20 minutes of class will be allowed to attend.
 However, they are not to enter the room until the student has received permission from the teacher to enter and join the class.
-For students arriving LATER than 20 minutes of start time, the student will not be allowed to attend, will be marked absent and you may schedule a make-up class.
+For students arriving LATER than 20 minutes of start time, the student will not be allowed to attend and will be marked absent.

-Dance bags and other personal items are to be left in the cubbies in the studio.
+Dance bags and other personal items should be left in the cubbies, not on the floor.